 It is now known that each individual has a genetically determined amount of beta cells when they are born.
 It is estimated that 80 to 90% of these pancreatic beta cells need to be destroyed before Type 1 diabetes develops.
 Based on this understanding of the natural course of the disease, a number of hypotheses have been put forward to explain why it develops, these not necessarily being mutually exclusive.

-Could a virus be a factor in the development of Type 1 diabetes?
+Could a virus be a risk factor in the development of Type 1 diabetes?

 But genetics aren’t everything and other hypotheses have also been put forward.
 The first is the possibility of a viral link, the focus being on enteroviruses, which can cause infections from a very young age, even while still in the womb.
 Viral infections are also thought to play a role in other autoimmune conditions.
 But we still don’t know if the infection actually causes the autoimmunity or if it is simply a triggering factor.